Tax Reduction Strategies

 When Taxes Become a Timing Problem

-Many clients own long-held investment real estate and consider selling after significant appreciation.
-In practice, capital gains tax and depreciation recapture often shape the outcome more than the sale price itself.
-A poorly timed sale can compress taxes into one year and permanently reduce investable capital.
+Many clients own long-held investment real estate and eventually consider selling after years of appreciation.
+In many cases, capital gains tax and depreciation recapture shape the outcome more than the sale price itself.

 As a result, decisions made under market pressure can limit income planning, reinvestment choices, and estate strategies later on.